David-Araripe/chemFilters/README.md

 ## Overview:

-The different filtering classes are implemented with a similar API, where `get_flagging/scoring_df` run all the filters available for that filtering class and return a dataframe that used to investigate the filters.
+The different filtering classes are implemented with a similar API, where `get_(flagging|scoring)_df` run all the filters available for that class and return a dataframe with all the results.
 In case of the RdkitFilters implementation, a few visualization methods are available to render the molecules, substructure matches, and molecular grids.

 See available filters and visualization methods below: